ispras/dedoc/docs/source/tutorials/add_new_doc_type.rst

     class NewtypeReader(BaseReader):

-        def can_read(self, path: str, mime: str, extension: str, document_type: Optional[str] = None, parameters: Optional[dict] = None) -> bool:
+        def can_read(self, file_path: Optional[str] = None, mime: Optional[str] = None, extension: Optional[str] = None, parameters: Optional[dict] = None) -> bool:
             pass  # some code here

-        def read(self, path: str, document_type: Optional[str] = None, parameters: Optional[dict] = None) -> UnstructuredDocument:
+        def read(self, file_path: str, parameters: Optional[dict] = None) -> UnstructuredDocument:
             pass  # some code here

 2. You should implement reader methods according to specific file format processing.

 * :meth:`~dedoc.readers.BaseReader.can_read` method checks if the given file can be processed.
-For processing the following information is required: the path to the file, file extension, mime and document type (for example, you can process only articles).
+For processing the following information is required: the path to the file, file extension or mime.
 It is better to make this method fast because it will be called frequently.
 * :meth:`~dedoc.readers.BaseReader.read` method must form :class:`~dedoc.data_structures.unstructured_document.UnstructuredDocument` (document lines, tables and attachments).

 3. Add the reader to manager config, see :ref:`adding_handlers_to_manager_config`.